HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-plain-4.md

 ```

 !!!note
-    Since there's no `text/plain` part in the stored multipart MIME, and no `text/html` part to fallback to, it then checks for a `text/markdown` part and convert it to plain, then return it as a response.
+    Since there's no `text/plain` part in the stored multipart MIME and no `text/html` part to fall back to, it then checks for a `text/markdown` part, converts it to plain, and then returns it as a response.